Frequently Asked Questions

 A: No. Only one waiting list application will be accepted from a given individual or club/group for a particular band.
 Individuals who are members of a club or group may not submit an additional application for the waiting list if the club/group they are associated with already has an application on file.

 Q: How long will my application remain on the waiting list?

 A: In the interest of preventing the waiting list from accumulating applications for new repeaters from applicants who have since lost interest in applying for a 2m repeater pair, waiting list applications will remain on the list for a period of two years, after which time they will expire.
-ARCC will notify the Primary Contact that the application is about to expire.
 Applicants may choose to reinstate the application at that time, without modification, if they so choose.
 Applicants who request reinstatement will retain their current position on the waiting list provided that the technical parameters of the proposal are not modified in any way.
-Please note that is the responsibility of the applicant to keep ARCC apprised of any changes to contact information.
-If your waiting list application is about to expire and email correspondence to you fails, the application will be removed from the waiting list upon expiry.
+Please note that is the responsibility of the applicant to renew waiting list applications prior to their expiry, in addition to keeping ARCC apprised of any changes to contact information while on the waiting list.

 Q: Our club is very large and wants to put up a repeater.
 I know that frequency pairs are scarce in many areas.
 Will you consider the fact that our repeater will be sponsored by a large club with many active members when you review our application?

 A: Simple answer: NO. ARCC’s coordination review process takes into account only whether or not the proposed operation will adversely impact existing, coordinated operations, or be adversely affected by the same.
 It is a purely technical analysis.
 No other factors, such as association with any club or government agency, number of members, repeater features, etc. go into the decision.

 Q: Do I have to pay to get coordinated?